ghazal-naderi/platform-11/k8s/tekton-pipelines/README.md

           servicePort: 9097
 ```

-- Override the TaskRun and Pipeline like so, changing the path and URLs to your own environments'
+- Override the TaskRun and Pipelines like so, changing the path and URLs to your own environments'
 ```
 apiVersion: tekton.dev/v1beta1
 kind: TaskRun